Alcohol, Drugs, and Other Intoxicants

-Contact: Senior Vice President for Business and Finance
+Contact: Senior Vice President for Operations and Finance

 This policy addresses alcohol, drugs, and other intoxicants.
 The purpose of this policy is to clarify the rules regarding possession, consumption, and distribution of intoxicants within university owned or operated buildings, property and grounds including administrative, instructional and research facilities.
 This policy applies to all university employees, students and visitors.
 This policy supplements Iowa Administrative Code Section 681-13.17(2).
 In all instances this policy will be construed so as to comply with federal and state law.

 Drugs that are not legally available shall not be used, possessed, sold, or distributed on campus.
 Moreover, the unauthorized distribution of prescription drugs on the campus by a person to another person is prohibited.
 Misuse of drugs and other intoxicants is also prohibited.

 Possession or Consumption

 The possession or consumption of alcoholic beverages on the Iowa State University campus will be permitted in accordance with state law.
 Pursuant to the Board of Regents policies, the consumption of alcoholic beverages on the campus will generally be permitted only where approved by the senior vice president for operations and finance.

 Possession and consumption of alcoholic beverages is permitted in university housing according to the policies established by the Department of Residence and only for those persons having attained drinking age as stipulated in the laws of the State of Iowa.